POW2KOR/adaptive_autosar/README.md

 environment outside the docker container already working with SWF git and that you have your x509 SWF certificates stored in `~/.ssh/gsep`.
 The devcontainer is configured to run in host network mode and the proxy is configured for you. `ssh-agent` and `gpg-agent` forwarding is handled through VS Code.
 Bash history and Bazel build cache is persisted between sessions.
-VS Code also has a feature where it makes sure that the user ID of the user inside the devcontainer matches the one outside the container.
-The devcontainer is configured to support this feature.
+Your user ID inside the devcontainer will be made to match the one outside the container.

 ## Build